Shenggan/quic_vs_tcp/README.md

 ### What is QUIC

+QUIC (Quick UDP Internet Connections) is a new transport protocol for the internet, developed by Google.
+It solves a number of transport-layer and application-layer problems experienced by modern web applications, while requiring little or no change from application writers.

 ### Key features
 Key features of QUIC over existing TCP+TLS+HTTP2 include
 * Dramatically reduced connection establishment time